menyawino/WES-Pipeline-Snakemake/README.md

 ## Resource Tracking

 The pipeline tracks resource usage, including CPU, memory, and network usage.
 A detailed report is generated at the end of the pipeline run.

+## Inhouse vs new pipeline comparison

+- Removed RealignerTargetCreator because gatk4 HaplotypeCaller realigns the reads on the fly.